Your home is your safe haven and making it appealing requires some work, but with proper lighting, it’s possible to

 Homeowners often face a dilemma while choosing between flush and semi-flush ceiling lighting fixtures because of their similarities, but they also have certain differences.
 A flush light helps in downlighting by directing the light downward across the room.

 In contrast, a semi-flush light works well to light up your ceiling while directing the light down to your room.
-It can make your ceiling look higher, and the room feel larger, so semi-flush lights work as ambient lighting to make the room look more welcoming and appealing.
+It can make your ceiling look higher, and the room feels larger, so semi-flush lights work as ambient lighting to make the room look more welcoming and appealing.

 3. Recessed Ceiling Lights

 Recessed lights, also known as pot or can lights, are installed inside the ceiling and can be ideal for rooms with a low ceiling.
 These light fixtures won’t take up any space inside the room, making it look much bigger.

 You need at least a clearance space of 6 inches above the ceiling if you want to install a recessed light.
 They sit inside the ceiling, covered by a glass panel that spreads the light across your room.

 The glass panel design is simple and discreet, making these light fixtures excellent for small rooms.
 And, thanks to their glass trim, they can work quite well for task lighting or ambient lighting.
 You can direct the light to a particular artwork on the wall or create optimal lighting for your work desk.

 These recessed lights are efficient in creating spaces in rooms with sloped ceilings.
 But, make sure your ceiling has good insulation to avoid humidity build-up inside these light fixtures.
 The downside of recessed lighting is that 2 or 3 light fixtures are not enough to light up the room because the light diffusion rate is pretty low.